praTeek271/NAV_AI-Route-generator/README.md

 ---
-***Note:*** *The TrafficAndRoutePrediction-NAV_AI project is designed to be flexible and extensible, allowing for the integration of additional data sources, machine learning models, and visualization tools to enhance its capabilities.*
+***Note:*** *The NAV_AI-Route-generator project is designed to be flexible and extensible, allowing for the integration of additional data sources, machine learning models, and visualization tools to enhance its capabilities.*

 ** ***``
 Feel free to explore the project and leverage its features for optimizing your route planning and traffic management needs.